abulzunayed/Course_Basic-Pythons_Udemy/README.md

-# From this course, I have covered basic Python tasks:
+# From this Udemy course, I learn all basic functions of Python including tasks:
- basic Python codes including function, loop, indexing, libraries and on on.
+ basic Python codes including function, loop, indexing, libraries and so on.